michalsen/rearrange/README.md

 Here you will see your posts, their content and images.

 Front and back buttons drive the images to the front and back of the posts.

+This tool currently only works on single images.
+Multiple images will get dropped.